Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Key Differences

-While similar, Klonopin and Valium are not identical in the way they’re generally taken and used.
-For example, Klonopin is typically prescribed at around 1 mg twice per day whereas Valium is typically prescribed at 5 mg four to five times per day.
+Klonopin is typically prescribed at around 1 mg twice per day whereas Valium is typically prescribed at 5 mg four to five times per day.
+Your doctor will determine your specific dosage based on your needs, though.

-Is One Drug More Effective?
+Is Klonopin or Valium More Effective?

 Where the drugs overlap in use cases, there isn’t generally one that is clearly more effective in all scenarios, which is why doctors continue to prescribe both.
-One study did find that clonazepam (Klonopin) may be more effective for the treatment of burning mouth syndrome (BMS) as compared to diazepam (Valium).

 Another study has suggested clonazepam may be as effective as other benzodiazepines in the treatment of anxiety disorders but with a better safety profile.
 This would mean it would make a good primary treatment for these problems, with patients only switching to a different benzodiazepine if they cannot take clonazepam for some reason or it proves ineffective.